elcruzo/camera-chat/README.md

    ```bash
    python3 --version
    ```
+   If Python is not installed, you can download it from the official [Python website](https://www.python.org/downloads/).
-4. Install the Vidstream Library.
+4. Install the Vidstream Library using pip:

    ```bash
    pip install vidstream
    ```

-   If Python is not installed, you can download it from the official [Python website](https://www.python.org/downloads/).

 5. Update the IP addresses and port numbers in the `index.py` file to match your network setup.
 Modify the following lines to match your network setup: